tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

   ![image of agents details page](images/tagged-mgmt-agent.png)

-8. JMS has been linked to the management agent and will collect information on your Java runtimes.
-The scanning frequency was set in [Lab 2: Set Up a Fleet](?lab=setup-a-fleet).
+8. The management agent has been associated to your fleet in JMS.
+It will now collect information on your Java runtimes and Java Usage based on the scanning frequency defined in [Lab 2: Set Up a Fleet](?lab=setup-a-fleet).

 ## Task 6: Verify detection of Java applications and runtimes